miguelitosd/google-directions-traffic/README.md

 travel times to/from work and have some interesting data, especially around the time of the Covid breakout.

+The directions vs newdirections was a change I made around Covid where I added the newdirections whisper files with a much longer retention time at much higher time resolution.. you only need to write each once

 Requires the googlemaps python library: https://github.com/googlemaps/google-maps-services-python